-Education, training and Research on light based sciences and technologies Prof. Yzuel has been a Professor of Optics at the Department of Physics being in the currents a Professor Emeritus at Universidad Autónoma de Barcelona (UAB), Spain.
-She has published more than 300 scientific papers and supervised 20 Ph.
+Round Table II: MODERATOR Prof. Yzuel Education, training and Research on light based sciences and technologies Prof. Maria J. Yzuel Presidenta Comité español del Año Internacional de la luz 2015, Former Pass President of SPIE, Spain.
+June 19 9:30 h Invited Round Table Has been a Professor of Optics at the Department of Physics being in the currents Professor Emeritus at Universidad Autónoma de Barcelona (UAB), Spain.
+She has published more than scientific papers and supervised 20 Ph.
 D. Thesis.
 Dr. Yzuel was the SPIE 2009 President and served in the SPIE Board of Directors from 2001 to 2003 and from 2007 to 2011.
-She served as Secretary General of the European Optical Society (EOS), as President of SEDOPTICA from 1993 to 1996 and she was Vice President of the Royal Spanish Physical Society (2007-2011.
+She served as Secretary of the European General Optical Society (EOS), President of SEDOPTICA from 1993 to 1996 and she was Vice President of the Royal Spanish Physical Society (2007-2011.
 She is a member of the Royal Academy of Sciences and Arts of Barcelona, Spain.
 She is Fellow member of the OSA, SPIE, IOP, the EOS and Socia de Honor of SEDOPTICA and of the Royal Spanish Physical Society.
 She received the SPIE Board of Directors Award in 2005 and the Medal of the University of Warsaw (2005).).
 She received the Doctor Honoris Causa from the University Miguel Hernandez, Elche, Spain in 2010.
 In 2013 she received the high recognition of Commander of the Civil Order of Alfonso X the Wise from the Spanish Ministry of Education.
 She has received the 2014-Medal of Physics given by the Spanish Royal Society and the BBVA Foundation.
-Prof. Manuel López-Amo Head Optical-Communications Group Universidad Pública de Navarra Campus, Pamplona, Spain.
-June 19: 9:30 h Round Table II:
+Advanced Course, June 15-19, 2015, Santander, Spain Event programmed inside the International Year of Light IYL2015 Prof. Manuel López-Amo Head Optical-Communications Group Universidad Pública de Navarra Campus, Pamplona, Spain.
+June 19: 9:30 h Invited Round Table Round Table II: